arunthampi/relax/README.md

 ## Installation

-If you're not a Go user, fear not, Relax does not require any knowledge of Go.
+Although Relax is written in Go, it does not require any knowledge of Go.
 You can download the latest stable version of relax [here](https://dl.equinox.io/zerobotlabs/relax/stable).